ubports/ubports-installer/README.md

 ## :fire: &nbsp; Usage &nbsp; :fire:

-Using the graphical user interface of the UBports Installer is recommended for most cases.
+Using the graphical user interface of the UBports Installer is recommended for most cases. <br>
 Powerusers can also make use of the experimental command-line interface.
 See `ubports-installer -h` for information.

 ------------------------------------------------------------------------